Annealed quantitative estimates for the quadratic 2D-discrete random matching problem: Introduction and statement of the main results

 To the best of our knowledge, there are only few results on the asymptotic behavior of the transport map and they are so far limited to the case of i.i.d. uniform samples in the study of the semi-discrete matching problem (that is couplings between $\mu^n$ and $\dd\m$), see the work of Ambrosio, Glaudo and Trevisan in \cite{ambrosio2019optimal}.
 In connection with this work, quantitative estimates on the optimal map for the matching between the Lebesgue measure and Poisson clouds have been obtained by Goldman, Huesmann and Otto in \cite{GHO1} and Goldman and Huesmann in \cite{GH}.

 Our extension in this paper is fourfold: First, we look at more general distribution of points and we consider the case of general densities $\rho$ satisfying \eqref{Ellipticity}.
 Second, we do not assume independence and we consider samples which may possess correlations.
 Third, we do not restrict the analysis to the semi-discrete matching problem and we also investigate the ansatz for the full matching problem \eqref{eq:transintr}.
-Finally, we investigate the case where the points are not identically distributed and we extend our result to a class of Harris positive recurrent Markov chains.
+Finally, we investigate the case where the points are not identically distributed and we extend our result to a class of sub-geometrically ergodic Markov chains.

 We finally mention that the effectiveness of the linearization ansatz introduced in \cite{caracciolo2014scaling} is not only limited to the case of i.i.d. distributed points on bounded domains, but it can be employed in many different settings.
-See for instance \cite{CagliotiPieroni} for an interesting application to the matching on unbounded domains, \cite{Ledoux, Ledoux2, Ledoux3} for an application to Gaussian matching, \cite{Jonas} for an application in stochastic matrix theory, \cite{Wang2, Wang3, Wang, HMTfBm} for an application to a continuous instance of the matching problem, i.e. when the empirical measure is replaced by the occupation measure of a stochastic process.
-It is worth to further mention that these techniques can also be employed when considering the matching problem with $p$-costs in higher dimension, see \cite{GoldTrev}.
+See for instance \cite{CagliotiPieroni} for an interesting application to the matching on unbounded domains, \cite{Ledoux, Ledoux2, Ledoux3} for an application to Gaussian matching, \cite{Jonas} for an application in random matrix theory, \cite{Wang2, Wang3, Wang, HMTfBm} for an application to a continuous instance of the matching problem, i.e. when the empirical measure is replaced by the occupation measure of a stochastic process.
+It is worth to further mention that these techniques can also be employed when considering the matching problem with $p$-costs in higher dimension, see \cite{GoldTrev} and when considering a larger class of optimization problems, see \cite{GoldTrevOpt}.